Juan-Diego22/Juan-Diego22/README.md

 🔭 Currently building a **real-time language translator app** with React
 🌱 Learning advanced React, clean architecture, and best practices
 👨‍💻 All my projects are available on this profile
-📫 How to reach me: lopez222@hotmail.com • [LinkedIn](https://www.linkedin.com/in/juan-diego-lopez-carvajal-5079462bb)

 ### Tech Stack
 <p align="left">